risk-first/website/thinking/Meeting-Reality.md

  - Logging statements are _good_, because otherwise, you're increasing the risk that in production, no one will be able to understand _how the software went wrong_.
  - However, adding them takes time, which might introduce [Schedule Risk](../risks/Scarcity-Risk.md#schedule-risk).
+ - Also, we have to manage larger log files on our production systems.

-So, it's a trade-off: continue adding logging statements so long as you feel that overall, the activity pays off reducing overall risk.
+So, it's a trade-off: continue adding logging statements so long as you feel that overall, the activity [pays off](../thinking/Glossary.md#payoff) reducing overall risk.

 ## Practice 2: Do The Simplest Thing That Could Possibly Work

 Another mantra from Kent Beck (originator of the [Extreme Programming](https://en.wikipedia.org/wiki/Extreme_programming) methodology), is "Do The Simplest Thing That Could Possibly Work", which is closely related to YAGNI and is an excellent razor for avoiding over-engineering.
-At the same time, by adding "Could Possibly", Kent is encouraging us to go beyond straightforward iteration, and use our brains to pick apart the simple solutions, avoiding them if we can logically determine when they would fail.
+At the same time, by adding "Could Possibly", Kent is encouraging us to go beyond straightforward iteration and use our brains to pick apart the simple solutions, avoiding them if we can logically determine when they would fail.

 Our risk-centric view of this strategy would be:

 - Every action you take on a project has its own [Attendant Risks](../thinking/Glossary.md#attendant-risk).
 - The bigger or more complex the action, the more [Attendant Risk](../thinking/Glossary.md#attendant-risk) it'll have.
-- The reason you're taking action _at all_ is because you're trying to reduce risk elsewhere on the project
+- The reason you're taking action _at all_ is because you're trying to reduce risk elsewhere on the project.
 - Therefore, the biggest [Payoff](../thinking/Glossary.md#payoff) is likely to be the one with the least [Attendant Risk](../thinking/Glossary.md#attendant-risk).
 - So, usually this is going to be the simplest thing.